allvpv/website/content/haotic-journey-through-envvars/index.md

 +++
-date = '2025-09-20'
+date = '2025-10-12'
 draft = true
 title = "Environment variables are a legacy mess: Let's dive deep into them" toc = false
 +++
 ![Green terminal showing Nushell in action](nushell.jpg)

-In software engineering, the new often meets the old, and some things never change for decades.
-Even though programming languages have rapidly evolved, the scaffolding that OSes give for running processes hasn’t changed much since Unix.
+In software engineering, the new often meets the old, and some things do not change for decades.
+Even though programming languages have rapidly evolved, the scaffolding that OS gives for running new processes hasn’t changed much since Unix.

 In general, if you need to parametrize your application at runtime by passing a few ad-hoc variables (without temporary files or a custom solution involving IPC